-When we first met two years ago over dinner at the Global Spa & Wellness Summit in Aspen, Veer Singh, a young entrepreneur from New Delhi, was thick in the midst of creating a one-of-a-kind wellness retreat in India.
+When we first met over dinner at the Global Spa & Wellness Summit in Aspen, Veer Singh, a young entrepreneur from New Delhi, was thick in the midst of creating a one-of-a-kind wellness retreat in India.
 His goal was to give the guest an authentic holistic and personalized experience unlike any other.
 What struck me about Veer was his keen focus, his curiosity, and most of all, his kindness.

 Born in India and educated at Imperial College in London, Veer shared with me that some of the most transformative moments of his life were spent on an organic farm in Spain.
 He hoped that his love of art, agriculture, design—and being of service—would all be expressed in the creation of his new retreat.